-A regular term of th e Circuit Court begun and held for the he County of Lewis at the Courthouse of said

-County on the day of , 20, and in the

-e American Legion Mountaineer Boy ys State.
+A regular terr m of the Circuit Court begun and held for the County of Lewis at the Courthouse of said County on the day of , 20, and in the year of The American Legion Mountaineer Boys State.

 Present: The Honorable Charles Judd, Judge of the Circuit Court of Lewis County.